vwkd/monarch/README.md

 resulting value to the unused variable `_` and as a result of the sequence returns `p`, effectively discarding the trailing spaces.

-### `skip`
+### `first` and `last`

-The `skip` method is a convenient shorthand when you need to skip the result of the next parser.
+The `first` combinator is a convenient way when you need to ignore the result of the next parser.
+Similarly, `last` allows you to ignore the result of the previous parser.
 We can rewrite the `token` parser from the previous section as
 follows:

 ```ts